Govt. Tourism License 3195/080/81

 It will help if you climb the peaks above 6000 m first, such as Island Peak, Mera Peak, and Lobuche Peak.
 Then, you can enhance your climbing technique by attempting 7000 m above peaks such as Himlung, Pumori, or Ama Dablam.

-As the assaulting days to summit approaches, we will several days for preparation, and acclimatization in between advanced Camps of I, II, III and IV.
+As the assaulting days to summit approach, we will have several days for preparation, and acclimatization in between advanced Camps of I, II, III, and IV.

 Preparation and training